czero69/AirSim/README.md

 # Using AirSim in UE5 (OLD)

-This is bit older instruction how to use it in UE 5.01-5.1
+These are a bit older instructions how to use it in UE 5.01-5.1.
+For now, I am leaving them as is, before refactoring.

 This Branch shows how I managed to run and use the AirSim plugin in UE5.
 The code comments unsupported vehicle setups, which allows to compile AirSim for UE5 and use it in "ComputerVision" mode.
 Please note that other modes: {"Multirotor", "Car"} are not supported here and will not work properly when using this branch.